fboundy/ha_solis_modbus/README.md

  - Monthly, Yearly and Lifetime totals: 1 hour

-There is also a single template sensor which negates the grid power so that export is negative and import is positive - mainly for presentation purposes.
+There is also a single template sensor which negates the grid power so that export is negative and import is positive - mainly for presentation purposes. <i>configuation.yaml</i> will therefore contain:

     modbus: !include solis.yaml